Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Discussion and Future Work

+{\red For imaging-driven strategies, the inclusion of LSST data would remove the shallow imaging tier, allowing more time to be dedicated to SNe at high $z$.
+Alternatively, a series of short {\it WFIRST} WFC exposures similar to that of LSST might enable the reduction of calibration systematics (including variable seeing, extended periods of bad weather affecting cadence, etc., for ground-based data) between the two surveys, providing a necessary template between ground-based and space-based datasets.
+Future simulations will examine the possibility of multiple scenarios for using ground-based observatories to enhance the {\it WFIRST} SN survey.}

 The use of the grism has not yet been fully explored or simulated.
-We performed preliminary simulations, finding that grism spectroscopy would be effective for classification, but only with longer exposure times \citep[see ][for a detailed examination of the {\it HST} WFC3 grism for this purpose]{Jones13}.
-More detailed simulations are necessary to determine if the grism is useful for the SN survey.
+We performed preliminary simulations, finding that grism spectroscopy would be effective for classification, but only with longer exposure times than for the IFC-focused strategies \citep[see ][for a detailed examination of the {\it HST} WFC3 grism for this purpose]{Jones13}.
+More extensive simulations are necessary to determine if the grism is useful for the SN survey.

-Usage of both the IFC-S and WFC imaging components with their current 5 day cadence will place considerable strain on scheduling.
-Within 5 days data will have to be down-loaded, processed, searched for transients, objects fit and selected, IFC-S follow-up observation schedules built and sent, and finally the instrument set to observing again.
-This cadence places a significant strain on human resources and is a risk to the mission.
-A longer cadence of 7 days, or even a flexible cadence may well ease some of these issues and have little to no scientific impact on the mission.
-Modified cadence investigations will be the subject of future work.
+Usage of both the IFC-S and WFC imaging components with their current 5~day cadence would require considerable resources for scheduling.

+Within 5~days, data would have to be downloaded, processed, searched for transients, objects fit and selected, IFC-S follow-up observation schedules built and sent, and finally the instrument set to observing again.

+A longer cadence of 7 days, or even a flexible cadence, may simplify some of the scheduling issues and have little to no scientific impact on the mission.
+Modified cadence investigations are needed for strategies using the IFC-S.